You know you need life insurance, but you’re not sure how much you need to leave your survivors.

-No. 1: Don't multiply your annual salary by seven or eight: While it's a simple formula, it fails to take into account your individual needs and obligations.
-Life insurance experts say there's a good chance you'll buy too little coverage or more coverage than you need by using a formula such as this.
+Don’t multiply your annual salary by seven or eight.
+While it’s a simple formula, it fails to take into account your individual needs and obligations.
+Life insurance experts say there’s a good chance you’ll buy too little coverage or more coverage than you need by using a formula such as this.

-No. 2: Don't calculate your "human life value:” This method uses the income you will earn from your present age until your retirement age, assuming estimated salary increases throughout that period, and then calculates the "present value" of that total.
+Don’t calculate your “human life value.”
+This method uses the income you will earn from your present age until your retirement age, assuming estimated salary increases throughout that period, and then calculates the “present value” of that total.

 The present value is an estimate of the amount of income your family would lose if you were to die today.
-The problem is it does not take into account what your beneficiary's specific needs are.
+The problem is it does not take into account your beneficiary’s specific needs.
 You may also end up with a figure that indicates you should buy a huge amount of life insurance, possibly more than you may need.

-"Focusing on any one aspects of an individual’s financial life can create problems," says Michael Snowdon, a personal finance planning and insurance management professor at the College for Financial Planning in Denver.
+“Focusing on any one aspects of an individual’s financial life can create problems,” says Michael Snowdon, financial planner and coach at Snowdon Financial Solutions in Parker, Colo.

-No. 3: Don't just cover your debts.
-This method involves buying only enough life insurance to cover debts such as your mortgage, student loan bills or car loans.
-It does not consider any future debts or needs, such as child care or college education costs.
+Don’t just cover your debts.
+This method involves buying only enough life insurance to cover debts, such as your mortgage, student loan bills or car loans.
+It does not consider any future debts or needs, such as childcare or college education costs.